-In a ninth century Byzantine Greek text, the Sirens are depicted as aquatic creatures, while in the tenth century Suda, they are shown as avian beings.
+In a ninth century Byzantine Greek text, the Sirens are depicted as aquatic creatures while in the tenth century Suda, they are portrayed as avian beings.

-Many qualities of ancient Greek Sirens, like their seductive and dangerous nature, was transferred onto beliefs about mermaids across Europe.
+Many qualities of ancient Greek Sirens, such as their seductive and dangerous nature, was transferred onto beliefs about mermaids across Europe.
 In folklore across Europe, mermaids were said to have their own beautiful song that could lead sailors to their deaths.

 Legends featuring mermaids

-The first known stories featuring mermaids, from Assyria, date back to 1000 BC, and tell the tale of the goddess Atargatis who loved a mortal man.
+The first known stories featuring mermaids come from Assyria and date back to 1000 BC.
+They tell the tale of the goddess Atargatis who loved a mortal man.